aiven/devportal/docs/tools/terraform/howto/vnet-peering-azure.rst

     }

-1. Create or bind the resources
+Step 1: Create or bind the resources
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Create or bind the existing resources using ``terraform import`` using the steps in this example: